katewang1/Employee_Attrition_Analysis/README.md

 ### Neural Network
-The Neural network we ended with used 2 layers, as well as an ouput layer.
-The Keras sequential model was used, along with 3 layers using the sigmoid activation function, as it is best for binary classification.
+The Neural network we ended with used two layers, as well as an ouput layer.
+The Keras sequential model was used, along with three layers using the sigmoid activation function, as it is best for binary classification.
 The model ended with a 87.41% accuracy and with a loss of 1.97, so it performed extremely well.
 However, given it was completed late in the process, we were unable to get the breakdown of false positives and negatives.
-We also did not go with this model for use on our website.
+We did not go with this model for use on our website.

+The absense of false negatives were important to us in this case, because we wanted to ensure no employees were slipping through the cracks.
+We chose to utilize our linear regression model due to it's performance in terms of model sensitivity (i.e. it's ability to catch all true 1s).
 </br>
 </br>